-Indirect Costs - Indirect costs may only be reimbursed based on a current, approved Indirect Cost Plan submitted with the application.
+Indirect Costs - Indirect costs may only be reimbursed based on a current, approved Indirect Cost Allocation Plan submitted with the application.
 Cost Allocation Plans (CAPs) and/or Indirect Cost Rate Proposals must be approved by FTA or another Cognizant Federal agency or ADOT if no direct federal funds are received.
+Any non-Federal entity (excluding state and local governments and Indian Tribes) that has never received a negotiated indirect cost rate may elect to charge a de minimis rate of up to 10% of modified total direct costs which may be used indefinitely.

 Intercity and Intercity Feeder Service - Both the Intercity and Intercity Feeder Routes are awarded as Intercity by ADOT.
 Intercity Routes are between two urbanized areas not close together.
 Intercity feeder routes are from a rural to an urban or connect from a rural to an Intercity Route.
 These routes must connect to a larger intercity network.
-If the route does not connect, it will not be considered for Intercity funding.
+If the route does not connect to a second urban area, it will not be considered for Intercity funding.
 The marketing materials and websites must indicate that this is an Intercity or Intercity Feeder Route.
 These routes have limited stops in the communities they serve and must allow passengers to carry baggage.
 ADOT awards 15% of its formula funds to Intercity per FTA requirements.
 ADOT will not fund intercity routes that do not demonstrate a significant benefit to rural communities.
 As with all programs, ADOT funds the deficit of the operating expenses after the fare has been deducted.
 See Operating for eligible expenses.